Breeding for drought stress tolerance: Plant physiology

 A plant responds to a lack of water by halting growth and reducing photosynthesis and other plant processes in order to reduce water use.
 As water loss progresses, leaves of some species may appear to change colour — usually to blue-green.
 Foliage begins to wilt and, if the plant is not irrigated, leaves will fall off and the plant will eventually die.
 Soil moisture deficit lowers the water potential of a plant's root and, upon extended exposure, abscisic acid is accumulated and eventually stomatal closure occurs.
 This reduces a plant's leaf relative water content.

 The time required for dehydration stress to occur depends on the water-holding capacity of the soil, environmental conditions, stage of plant growth, and plant species.
 Plants growing in sandy soils with low water-holding capacity are more susceptible to dehydration stress than plants growing in clay soils.
 A limited root system will accelerate the rate at which dehydration stress develops.
 A plant's root system may be limited by the presence of competing root systems from neighbouring plants, by site conditions such as compacted soils or high water tables, or by container size (if growing in a container).
 A plant with a large mass of leaves in relation to the root system is prone to drought stress as the leaves may lose water faster than the roots can supply it.
 Newly planted plants and poorly established plants may be especially susceptible to dehydration stress because of the limited root system or the large mass of stems and leaves in comparison to roots.

+Drought stress also affects photosynthetic physiology through both stomatal and non-stomatal limitations.
+Stomatal closure reduces carbon dioxide diffusion into leaves, which can lower carbon assimilation and alter the balance between photochemistry, heat dissipation, and excess light energy.
+Physiological measurements such as relative water content, stomatal conductance, chlorophyll content, gas exchange, and chlorophyll fluorescence are therefore used to evaluate how drought affects photosynthetic performance and stress recovery in crop plants.